Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What utilities do landlords often pay in Montenegro right now?

-The common practice in Montenegro is for tenants to pay electricity, water, and internet directly, while landlords cover building fees, property taxes, and any major structural repairs.
+The common practice in Montenegro is that tenants pay electricity, water, internet and waste charges directly or reimburse the landlord, while landlords handle ownership costs.

 How is rental income taxed in Montenegro as of 2026?